henriquefl24/xcodex/README.md

 # **Welcome to XCODEX - XCO2 Daily EXtractor**

 Hi there!
-My name is Henrique.
+My name is Henrique!

 The creation of this Python package was intended to create a simple solution for extracting daily data from XCO2 retrieved from the GES DISC platform.